 Roberto Mancini's side face a tough task of escaping Group D to lift their maiden European Cup, having been drawn against Real Madrid, Borussia Dortmund & Ajax.

 “It’s a great challenge.
-I think we are the sort of team which gets better as the challenges get even greater.
+I think we are the sort of team which gets better as the challenges get even greater," Kompany said.

 “It’s perfect for us.
 There won’t be any moments where we will be surprised.
 The motivation will be sky-high, the atmosphere great.
 I couldn’t think of a better way to play the Champions League.